 “Hello (Prospect’s Name).
 I’m calling to find out if you are happy with your current vendor.”

-So look at your process.
+Look at your process.
 Determine a set of small and manageable goals for each conversation.
-This will help you lead your prospect, step by step, through your sales process to arrive at the other end with the sale.
+This will help you lead your prospect step by step through your sales process to arrive at the other end with the sale.